Trump insults everybody, lies for apparently no reason, and represents nothing that I would hope for in a president.

 People say it’s throwing your vote away, but I disagree.
 You can do what you want.
 If you couldn’t, it would not be a free country.
 And a third-party candidate doesn’t have to get the majority of electoral votes, just enough to move it to the House of Representatives.

 Evan McMullin is quickly becoming the favorite choice of #nevertrump conservatives, and for good reason.
 He’s polling high in Utah.
 (He’s Mormon.)
 He’s ex-CIA and seems to have a good head on his shoulders.
 You may need to vote for him as a write-in.

 I suggest you watch this video of an interview with McMullin if you’re at all interested in a third-party option.
 It’s not nearly as tedious as I thought, and he actually explains well why he’s #nevertrump and why even Hillary (though he very much disagrees with her) would be a better choice over Trump.
 This video was enough to convince me that I should seriously consider voting for him, and probably will.

 Bethany Sundstrom-Smith holds a Master's Degree in Theology (Th.M.) with a focus in Media Arts from Dallas Theological Seminary.
 Her background is in journalism, marketing, and making lattes.
-She lives in Portland and runs Cadia Marketing.
+She lives in Portland and runs Cadia Marketing and Food Blog Usability.